alecazam/kram/kram-profile/README.md

 * x Find start/end time of each json files.
 * x Support gzip trace files
 * x Add sort by range (useful for mem/build traces)
+* x Add zip archive support, can drop archive of 1+ traces

 * Add frame type for perf traces for vsync ticker (binary format prob has it)
-* Add zip archive support, can drop archive of 1+ traces
 * Tie in with the excellent ClangBuildAnalyzer tool
 * Scale specific traces to a single duration.
 That way the next file comes in at that scale.
 * Move away from Catapult json to own binary format.
 Can then translate to json or use the Perfetto SDK to convert to protobufs.